ZeroRegister/TC-Light/README.md

 https://github.com/user-attachments/assets/9d09cdbf-72dc-42ac-8104-1d40cab1551f

-This repo contains official implementations of **TC-Light**, a one-shot model used to manipulate the illumination of **high-dynamic videos** such as motion-rich actions and frequent switch of foreground and background objects.
+This repo contains official implementations of **TC-Light**, a one-shot model used to manipulate the illumination distribution of video and realize **realistic world transfer**.
+It's especially suitable for **high-dynamic videos** such as motion-rich actions and frequent switch of foreground and background objects.
 It is distinguished by:

 - 🔥 Outstanding Temporal Consistency on Highly Dynamic Scenarios.
 - 🔥 Superior Computational Efficiency that Enables Long Video Processing (can process 300 frames with resolution of 1280x720 on 40G A100).

-These features make it particularly suitable for sim2real and real2real augmentation for Embodied Agents or preparing video pairs to train stronger video relighting models.
+These features make it particularly valuable for sim2real and real2real augmentation for Embodied Agents or preparing video pairs to train stronger video relighting models.
 Star ⭐ us if you like it!

 ## 💡 Method